wp home > college writing 112 > essay assignments

 Students in all sections of College Writing are required to write five essays (each 1,000-1,250 words); each will go through an extensive writing process, and each will introduce new challenges.

-Unit 1: Inquiring into Self asks you to draw on personal experience, analyze an aspect of your personal context, and write about this to a familiar audience.
+Unit 1: Inquiring into Self asks you to draw on personal experience, analyze how your personal context has influenced you, and write about this to a familar audience.

 Unit 2: Interacting with Texts asks you to develop and write a critical response to one or more published texts and tailor the response to an academic audience.